-Dr. Phyllis Frost – Owner, Veterinarian
+Dr. Phyllis Strain (Previously Dr. Frost) – Owner, Veterinarian

 Dr. Jami Mallen – Associate Veterinarian

 It makes perfect sense that Dr. Mallen would become a veterinarian – after all, she quite literally grew up in the clinic!
 She developed a love for animals and the practice of veterinary medicine at a young age.
 Her mother, Dr. Phyllis Frost-Strain, opened the Avenue of the Saints Animal Hospital in 1995, and is still practicing here today.
 Jami grew up a few miles outside of Plainfield, Iowa.
 She started her veterinary career as a Technician here at Avenue of the Saints Animal Hospital in 2007, gaining valuable experience for veterinary school.
 She completed her undergraduate studies at Wartburg College, majoring in Biology, before getting her DVM degree from Iowa State University’s College of Veterinary Medicine in 2014.
 Upon graduation from veterinary school, Dr. Mallen easily transitioned into a position right alongside her mother.